Compass-Boussole-Akii-Izhinoogan/compassQuarto/README.md

 ## Installation

-To use the template, create a new project or folder with either RStudio or Positron.
-Then, copy the following command into the Terminal:
+To use the template:

+1. Create a new project or folder with either RStudio or Positron.
+2. Copy the following command into the Terminal:

 `quarto use template Compass-Boussole-Akii-Izhinoogan/compassQuarto`